Car Ceramic Coatings

 A Ceramic Coating will provide a much tougher layer of protection than it's alternatives, wax and sealants.
 The bond created will be semi-permanent and can last from 12 months to 7 years.

-This nanotechnology created bond is easiest to understand if you think of it as a second layer of armour to your vehicle.
+This nanotechnology created bond is easiest to understand if you think of it as an extra rock hard layer of armour over your cars paintwork.

-The Hydrophobic properties leave your car repellent to water and other liquids, creating an almost slippy surface that rain will no doubt slide off.
+The Hydrophobic properties leave your car repellent to water and other liquids, creating a slippy surface that rain will just slide off.
 Hence it's alternate name Nano-Ceramic.

 You need a Ceramic Car Coating to ensure your paintwork stays in-tact and is protected from scratches and harmful substances, in some cases (depending on the product used) for up to 7 years.

 Without properly maintaining your vehicle, it is often left with paint defects and light scratches, that leave your paintwork looking a little dull.
 A coating of Ceramic will ensure your vehicle is protected in order to keep those high gloss levels of your exterior.

 As we mentioned, it's also incredibly helpful when it comes to looking after your vehicle, reducing the effort needed to keep it clean.